kstats/CausalQG/README.md

 4) ProphetNet finetuned on a combined set of SQuAD and SynQG questions.
 You should label the csv of questions generated from this version as `squad_ce_processed_prophetnet_combined.csv` or `textbook_ce_processed_prophetnet_combined.csv`.

+5) You can use the squad_read.py script to preprocess the SQUAD data to produce 3-sentence chunks, which are used causal extraction.

 The data used for finetuning ProphetNet can be found in `CSVs/Finetune`.
 Follow the steps in the above repo to run the finetuning process.

 Move these into their respective folders in `CSVs/`.